rashedraju/book-finder/README.md

 ## Why?

-The main purpose of this project is demonstrate my skill on ReactJs.
+The main purpose of this project is demonstrate my skill on ReactJs.<br />
 See live on https://rashedraju.github.io/book-finder/

 ## Tools